BioJulia/Bio.jl/docs/src/man/seq.md

 ### Regular expression search

-Query patterns also can be described in regular expressions.
+Query patterns can be described in regular expressions.
 The syntax supports a subset of Perl and PROSITE's notation.

 The Perl-like syntax starts with `biore` (**bio**logical **re**gular expression)